shalommmitz/localstack_cdk_python__template/README.md

 This project was developed and tested on Xubuntu 22.04, but will probably work on any recent Ubuntu or Debian.

-By nececity, we are using 3 different installation methods: using Ubuntu's native `apt`, using Python's native `pip3` and using nodejs/npm (which is required to install the CDK software).
+By necessity, we are using 3 different installation methods: using Ubuntu's native `apt`, using Python's native `pip3` and using nodejs/npm (which is required to install the CDK software).

 Note: Perform all the 'global' installation only one time on your new Linux machine.
-Note: The project is called "match_to_the_weight" and is abriviated to 'mttw' or 'MttW'.
+Note: The project is called "match_to_the_weight" and is abbreviated to 'mttw' or 'MttW'.
       You will probably want to replace those with your own project name :-)

 ### Globally install the Localstack dependencies:

 ```
+sudo apt install -y awscli
 sudo apt install -y python3-pip python3-venv
 sudo apt install -y python3-dev libsasl2-dev gcc
 sudo apt install -y openjdk-11-jdk